Osanyin-Taiwo-30/Satellite-data/README.md

     celery
     rabbitmq-server
     flower

+If you are using conda, I recommend to create an env for this package.
+The following steps worked for me:

+1) Create your env with some packages.

+   `conda create -n satelite2 rasterio pandas geopandas imageio shapely xarray netCDF4 cartopy geoviews`

+2) Within this env, install the extra packages.

+   `conda install -c conda-forge rabbitmq-server`

+   `conda install -c conda-forge flower`

+   `conda install -c conda-forge rasterstats`

+   `conda install -c conda-forge earthengine-api`

 Geoviews is optional as it is responsible for only some visualization functions.
 If you want these features, then cartopy must be installed before geoviews.

 ## Features